Isotonic Distributional Regression: Introduction

 For illustration, consider the joint distribution of $(X,Y)$, where $X$ is uniform on $(0, 10)$ and

 so that $\cL(Y \hsp | \hsp X = x) \leq_{\rm st} \cL(Y \hsp | \hsp X = x')$ if $x \leq x'$.
 Figure \ref{fig:sim} shows IDR conditional CDFs and quantiles as estimated on a training set of size $n = 600$.
 IDR is capable of estimating both the strongly right-skewed conditional distributions for lower values of $X$ and the more symmetric distributions as $X$ increases.
 The CDFs are piecewise constant, and they never cross each other.
-The computational cost of IDR is of order at least $\cO(n^2)$ and thus becomes prohibitive as $n$ grows.
+The computational cost of IDR is of order at least $\cO(n \log n)$ and may become prohibitive as $n$ grows.
 However, IDR can usefully be combined with subsample aggregation (subagging), much in the spirit of random forests \citep{Breiman2001}, with the benefits of reduced computational cost under large training samples, smoother regression functions, and (frequently) improved predictive performance.

 The remainder of the paper is organized as follows.
-The methodological core of the paper is in Section \ref{sec:IDR}, where we prove existence, uniqueness and universality of the IDR solution, followed by a discussion of computational issues and strategies for prediction.
-In Section \ref{sec:orders} we discuss the critical issue of the choice of a partial order on the covariate space.
-Section \ref{sec:case_study} is devoted to a case study on probabilistic quantitative precipitation forecasts, with covariates provided by the European Centre for Medium-Range Weather Forecasts (ECMWF) ensemble system.
+The methodological core of the paper is in Section \ref{sec:IDR}, where we prove existence, uniqueness and universality of the IDR solution, discuss computational issues and asymptotic consistency, and propose strategies for prediction.
+In Section \ref{sec:orders} we turn to the critical issue of the choice of a partial order on the covariate space.
+Section \ref{sec:simulation_study} reports on a comparative simulation study that addresses both prediction and estimation, and Section \ref{sec:case_study} is devoted to a case study on probabilistic quantitative precipitation forecasts, with covariates provided by the European Centre for Medium-Range Weather Forecasts (ECMWF) ensemble system.
 Precipitation accumulations feature unfavorable properties that challenge parametric approaches to distributional regression: The conditional distributions have a point mass at zero, and they are continuous and right skewed on the positive half-axis.
-In a comparison to state-of-the-art methods that have been developed specifically for the purpose, namely Bayesian Model Averaging \citep[BMA;][]{Sloughter2007} and Ensemble Model Output Statistics \citep[EMOS;][]{Scheuerer2014}, the (out-of-sample) predictive performance of IDR is competitive, despite the method being generic, and being fully automatic once a partial order on the covariate space has been chosen.
+In a comparison to state-of-the-art methods that have been developed specifically for the purpose, namely Bayesian Model Averaging \citep[BMA;][]{Sloughter2007}, Ensemble Model Output Statistics \citep[EMOS;][]{Scheuerer2014}, and Heteroscedastic Censored Logistic Regression \citep[HCLR;][]{Messner2014}, the (out-of-sample) predictive performance of IDR is competitive, despite the method being generic, and being fully automatic once a partial order on the covariate space has been chosen.

 We close the paper with a discussion in Section \ref{sec:discussion}, where we argue that IDR provides a very widely applicable, competitive benchmark in probabilistic forecasting problems.
 The use of benchmark techniques has been called for across application domains \citep[e.g.,][]{Rossi2013, Pappenberger2015, BIS2016, Vogel2018}, and suitable methods should be competitive in terms of predictive performance, while avoiding implementation decisions that may vary from user to user.
 IDR is well suited to this purpose, as it is entirely generic, does not involve any implementation decisions, other than the choice of the partial order, applies to all types of real-valued outcomes with discrete, continuous or mixed discrete-continuous distributions, and accommodates general types of covariate spaces.